geneontology/amigo/provision/PROVISION_README.md

 #### Stage Locallay

-Clone the repo on the AWS instance, build the docker image and finally copy the docker-compose file.
+Clone the repo, build the docker image and finally copy the all templates such docker-compose.yaml

 ```sh
 cd provision